Robert A. Braeunig

 |S-IVB Stage, 2nd burn||4.597||---||4.758||---|

-The following is a description of the second and third stage propellant utilization subsystem, from Technical Information Summary, Apollo-11 (AS-508), Apollo Saturn V Space Vehicle, S&E-ASTR-S-101-69, June 25, 1969:
+The following is a description of the second and third stage propellant utilization subsystem, from Technical Information Summary, Apollo-11 (AS-506), Apollo Saturn V Space Vehicle, Document No. S&E-ASTR-S-101-69, June 25, 1969:

 The propellant utilization (PU) subsystem controls the mixture ratio (MR) of the LOX/LH2.
 The PU subsystem consists of a rotary valve, to control the amount of LOX flowing to the engine, and electrical controls for the valve.
 At engine start, the PU value is in the neutral position and supplies a MR of 5.0:1.
 Approximately 5 seconds after start, electrical signals from the LVDC in the IU commands the PU valve to supply a nominal MR of 5.5:1.
 Five minutes and 20 seconds after engine start, the LVDC commands the PU valve to a MR of 4.5:1 for the remainder of the S-II stage burn.
 Capacitance probes in the propellant tanks provide telemetered data to ground stations so the propellant consumption can be monitored.